+Note:

-Note: A student placed on Financial Aid Suspension may not receive any Federal or Geneva aid when placed on financial aid suspension.
-State aid has different standards.
-The Pennsylvania state grant requires 24 "new" credits per year and does not have a GPA requirement.
-Academic scholarships also have different requirements (see your scholarship letter from Admissions or contact the Student Financial Services Office for the details of your award).
+A student placed on Financial Aid Suspension may not receive any Federal or Institutional aid.
+State aid has separate academic progress policy.
+The Pennsylvania State Grant requires 24 credits per academic year as a full-time student and does not have a GPA requirement.

+Academic scholarships, and other Geneva aid, may also have additional requirements (see your scholarship letter from Admissions or contact the Office of Financial Aid for the details of your aid).